CeresF3b/OpenGuessr-Helper/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.

 ---

 > *Developed by **CeresF3b** for educational and recreational purposes.
 Not officially affiliated with OpenGuessr.*